fpc/FPCSource/tests/readme.txt

 Calling "make full" will perform tests in a standard manner.
 To have more control of the test process one must distinguish between:

-* Driver enviroment: compiler/rtl etc. to be used by the tools which runs and analyze the tests.
+* Driver environment: compiler/rtl etc. to be used by the tools which runs and analyze the tests.
 All normal options to make, like FPC OS_TARGET, OPT etc. controls this.